 WCTE’s largest fundraiser asks for donations, then auctions off everything on live TV.
 This helps promote businesses in our community.

 Inspired by the words of Fred Rogers, LPB’s “The Helpers” is a digital series that aims to help people cope with their negative feelings by showing them that good things are still happening in their communities as their neighbors find ways to overcome their own challenges and fears.

 Donate a Recorder is a “give back” initiative that tackles a genuine need in our region while embracing the mission of WDAV – to build a community focused on classical music.
 Donate a Recorder combines fundraising, education, musical discovery and community engagement all in one initiative.
 When people make a membership gift on air or in renewal mailings, instead of receiving a CD, coffee mug, or baseball cap, they can choose the “Donate a Recorder” option as a benefit at the $100 level.

 Concert on Your Lawn

-As we approached the need of the fiscal year, and quarantine continued the idea of Concert on Your Lawn came to being.
-In years past we had hosted Concert on the Lawn – a live fundraiser concert for the community – hence the name.
-Instead of our regular call for pledges and testimonies we opted not to interrupt any programming but simply add in live music on all our local music shows for two days and end the event with a two hour long live concert special all facilitated remotely.
+As we approached the need of the fiscal year and quarantine continued, the idea of ‘Concert on Your Lawn’ came to being.
+In years past, we had hosted Concert on the Lawn – a live fundraiser concert for the community – hence the name.
+Instead of our regular call for pledges and testimonies, we opted not to interrupt any programming but simply add in live music on all our local music shows for two days and end the event with a two-hour live concert special – all facilitated remotely.
 We sent out a call to musicians to submit a musical sample as well as an outline of their recording equipment and in home set up.
-During the day we aired prerecorded KBBI testimonies from members of the importance of the station asking those to donate if they could by calling in – these aired during normal ad breaks and did not interrupt any programming.
+During the day, we aired prerecorded KBBI testimonies from members of the importance of the station asking those to donate if they could by calling in – these aired during normal ad breaks and did not interrupt any programming.